belak/zsh-utils/README.md

 # zsh-utils

-A minimal set of ZSH plugins designed to be low-friction and low-complexity.
+A minimal, opinionated set of ZSH plugins designed to be low-friction and low-complexity.

 This includes a number of simple plugins designed to smooth away some of the rough edges of zsh without getting in your way.
 The idea is that you should be